What Most Buyers Miss

 Not active listings — properties that have already sold.

-That’s where real value is established.
+That’s where the real market value is established.

 3. Where the pricing breaks down